-- 1. Two DDM "observables", the DD Map Average (DDMA) and the Leading Edge Slope (LES), are derived from L1b DDMs of Radar Cross Section (RCS) and DDMs of effective scattering area, both output by the L1 calibration procedure described in [Gleason et al., 2016; Gleason et al., 2018]; - 2.
-Wind speed is estimated from the L1 observable by inversion of the appropriate GMF (either FDS or YSLF), depending on the sea state conditions.
-This produces both a DDMA- and LES-based wind speed; - 3.
-In FDS conditions, the DDMA and LES winds are optimally combined using a Minimum Variance (MV) Estimator.
-In YSLF conditions, the DDMA-based wind alone is used, as it has greater sensitivity at high wind speeds; - 4.
-In FDS conditions, time averaging is applied to consecutive samples to produce a consistent 25 km spatial resolution data product, whenever it is appropriate to do so (the appropriate level of averaging depends on the incidence angle of the sample), In YSLF conditions, not time averaging is applied in order to retain the highest possible horizontal spatial resolution in and near the inner core of tropical cyclones;
+- 1. Two DDM "observables", the DDM Average (DDMA) and the Leading Edge Slope (LES), are derived from L1b DDMs of Radar Cross Section (RCS) and DDMs of effective scattering area, both output by the L1 calibration procedure described in [Gleason et al., 2016; Gleason et al., 2018]; - 2.
+FDS wind speeds are estimated from the individual L1 observables (either DDMA or LES) by inversion of their corresponding FDS GMF.
+The DDMA and LES winds are then optimally combined using a Minimum Variance (MV) Estimator to produce the final FDS wind speed. - 3.
+YSLF wind speeds are more appropriate to use near strong, organized storms in which the sea state is not fully developed with respect to the local wind speed due to limited sea age and fetch length conditions.
+In this case, an initial YSLF wind speed is estimated from the DDMA L1 observable by inversion of the YSLF DDMA GMF.
+The DDMA but not LES is used as it has significantly greater sensitivity at high wind speeds.
+The YSLF DDMA wind speed is combined with the FDS MV wind speed using a tapered linear combination, in which the FDS wind is given more weight at low wind speeds and the YSLF wind is given more weight at high wind speeds, to produce the final YSLF wind speed. - 4.
+Time averaging is applied to consecutive samples to produce a consistent 25 km spatial resolution data product, whenever it is appropriate to do so (the appropriate level of averaging depends on the incidence angle of the sample).